Make Yourself Visible

 - Use other vehicle headlights as an extension of your own.
 If you’re following a vehicle ahead, watch for their headlights to show debris in the road, potholes, etc. Also be aware that cars can straddle debris on the road that you can’t, which can be detrimental to your safety.
 If you see something, be prepared to maneuver around it or change lanes to completely avoid it.

 Clean Your Visor: One thing to also keep in mind with your visor is that needs to be kept clean.
-Use a simple cleansing solution with a cotton or microfiber cloth to prevent micro-scratches on your visor that over time can cloud the visor and make vision through it distorted.
+Use a simple cleaning solution with a cotton or microfiber cloth to prevent micro-scratches on your visor that over time can cloud the visor and make vision through it distorted.
 Cloth towels shouldn’t scratch the visor.

 Riding with Tinted Visors or Glasses: Riding with a dark, tinted visor at night is not recommended, but there are variations that can help at night.
-A yellow tinted visor/glasses can be worn during low-light hours, such as dusk.
+A yellow-tinted visor/glasses can be worn during low-light hours, such as dusk.
 For those who don’t want to worry about carrying an extra visor to swap out from daytime to nighttime, there are photochromic visors that adjust to light levels throughout the day.
 You can also carry an extra pair of clear glasses that you can wear during the nighttime as you ride open visor.
 There isn’t a one-size-fits-all option that will work for every rider out there, so experiment between options to determine what works best for you.

 “Loud pipes save lives”.
 You’ve most likely heard this expression at least once.
 Your exhaust can definitely announce to other motorists that you’re near them, whether you’re coming or going.
 Although they may hear that you’re nearby, that doesn’t guarantee they can see you, so continue being alert and cautious of your surroundings.